TheVeryStarlk/TheVeryStarlk/README.md

-### Hi there 👋
+# Hello, world!

-My name's Bader - also known as Starlk, a university student whose hobby is confusing computers.
+The name's Bader - also known as Starlk, a university student whose hobby is confusing computers.

-I started programming around 2020 by picking up Python, then C# which I've fallen in love with.
+Started programming around 2020 by picking up Python, then C# which I've fallen in love with.\

-I enjoy writing desktop apps, Web APIs, and other projects that I happen to find interesting!
+Loves building desktop applications & Web APIs, plus projects that I happen to find interesting!
 Oh, I also play Minecraft.

-You can find me in the C# Discord community.
-I don't use X that much.
+You can find me in the [C# Discord](https://discord.gg/csharp) community.
+I don't use X that much.\

-Feel free to explore my repositories.
-My personal favorite ones are pinned below this text block.
+Feel free to explore my repositories, my personal favorite ones are pinned below this text block.

 Thanks for stopping by, wonderful reader!